IPvZero/DEVNET-INTERFACES/README.md

 ### WARNING
 You may log into each device and manually alter the configuration to change the outputs ie shutting and no shutting the interfaces/adding IP addresses.
 However, in order to not erroneously alter critical settings be sure to issue a ```show run``` and read any interface descriptions.
-My recommendation is to log into each device and add loopback addresses and manually shut them down/bring them.
+My recommendation is to log into each device and add loopback addresses and manually ```shut/no shut```.
 This will act as safeguard to avoid altering any MGMT connectivity configurations.